 We work toward this mission by helping local groups create powerful live story-sharing events; social media and films based on these live events; accompanying educational tools; and ongoing gender justice collectives.
 The MSP is rooted in a feminist, anti-racist, intersectional framework.

-Storytelling: For preserving and passing on traditions, challenging and breaking traditions, and creating new traditions.
+Storytelling: For preserving and passing on traditions, challenging and breaking traditions, and creating new traditions.”

-Presenters share their stories in diverse mediums (e.g., poetry, prose, music, dance).
-The stories are followed by a facilitated audience-presenter dialogue.
-These live events (in person or online) can be filmed to create social media and documentaries, and accompanying discussion guides or curriculum.
-MSP presenters have included students, artists, activists, athletes, veterans, celebrities and others, of many walks of life.
+The participants share their stories in diverse mediums (e.g., poetry, prose, music, dance, visual art).
+The stories are followed by a facilitated audience-presenter dialogue and resource fair.
+The live storytelling events can be filmed to create locally-relevant social media and documentaries as well as accompanying discussion guides or curriculum.
+MSP participants have included students, artists, activists, athletes, veterans, celebrities and others, ranging in age from 12-82 thus far!